 About Project AIR FORCE

-Project AIR FORCE (PAF) is the product of visionary thinking that led to a RAND-Air Force partnership now approaching its sixth decade.
-Originally known as Project RAND (an acronym for research and development), PAF was established in 1946 by General H. H. "Hap" Arnold as a way of retaining for the United States Air Force (USAF) the considerable benefits of civilian scientific thinking that had been demonstrated during World War II.
-Since its founding, PAF has remained the only Air Force federally funded research and development center (FFRDC) concerned entirely with studies and analyses rather than systems engineering or scientific laboratories.
-The special FFRDC status facilitates stable USAF support over an extended period of years as well as in-the-family access by the research staff to relevant Air Force information and management personnel.
+Originally known as Project RAND, PAF was established in 1946 by General H. H. "Hap" Arnold as a way of retaining the considerable benefits of civilian scientific thinking that had been demonstrated during World War II.
+Since its founding, PAF has remained the only Department of the Air Force federally funded research and development center (FFRDC) concerned entirely with studies and analyses rather than systems engineering or scientific laboratories.
+The special FFRDC status facilitates stable Department of the Air Force support over an extended period of years as well as in-the-family access by the research staff to relevant Department information and management personnel.

-The Air Force's need for analytic support from PAF has led to the establishment of four research programs representing core capabilities:
+The Department of the Air Force's need for analytic support from PAF has led to the establishment of four research programs representing core capabilities:

-The Strategy and Doctrine Program seeks to increase knowledge and understanding of geopolitical and other problems in the national security environment that affect Air Force operations.
-PAF maintains expertise in defense strategy; regional analysis; the objectives and tasks of evolving joint operations; and the potential contributions of air and space power to joint operations, defense planning, and requirements for force development.
-Paula G. Thornhill is the director of the program.
+STRATEGY AND DOCTRINE seeks to increase knowledge and understanding of geopolitical and other problems in the national security environments that affect Department of the Air Force operations.
+PAF maintains expertise in grand strategy; evolving security challenges; power projection; expeditionary operations; and the changing roles of air, space, and cyber power in current and future operations.

-The Force Modernization and Employment Program identifies and assesses ways in which technological advances and new operational concepts can improve the Air Force's ability to satisfy a range of future operational demands.
+FORCE MODERNIZATION AND EMPLOYMENT identifies and assesses ways in which technological advances and new operational concepts can improve the Department of the Air Force's ability to satisfy a range of future operational demands.
 This research involves assessments of technology feasibility, performance, cost, and risk.
 PAF assesses major air, space, and cyber force components needed in the future and the systems and infrastructure supporting their operations.
-Areas of specialization include intelligence, surveillance, reconnaissance (ISR), mobility, long range strike, combat air forces, command and control, space, cyber, and nuclear.
-Donald Stevens directs the program.
+Areas of specialization include intelligence, surveillance, reconnaissance, mobility, long-range strike, combat air forces, command and control, space, cyber, and nuclear.